 Thawing and deglycerolization are time-consuming processes.
 Thawing a frozen RBC unit takes about 35 minutes in a plasma thawer and about 45 minutes in a 42°C water bath.
-Deglycerolization of one unit in the ACP215 takes about one hour.
-Real world use of this technology suggests that a single technician operating three ACP215's can prepare three units of DRBCs every three hours.
+The process of deglycerolization of one blood unit on an Automated Cell Processor (ACP)-215 takes approximately one hour, not including time for initial unit thawing and labeling/release of deglycerolized product.
+When using multiple ACP215s, maximal throughput from initial thawing to unit release/availability can average up to 1 U every 2-3 hours per device.
+However, problems with device performance, supply limitations, and technician training can lead to slower availability times.
 In periods of predictable operational requirements, it may be advisable to pre-thaw and deglycerolize several units so as not to incur the delay of preparation at the time they are needed.